ajavamind/A3DCamera/README.md

 ![8BitDo Micro Bluetooth Controller](images/A3DCamera_Layout_1080.png)

-Here are the Android keyboard keys matching the function keys of the 8BitDo Micro controller:
+Here are the Android keyboard keys matching the function keys of the 8BitDo Micro controller in keyboard mode:
 ![8BitDo Micro Bluetooth Controller](images/A3DCamera_KB_Layout_1080.png)

 #### WiFi Remote Control